ivanpgdata/IMAGE_RELATED_PROJECT/README.md

 ## Simple Object Recognition using YOLOv5

-This practice was made out of curiosity as I read in a ML blog about **YOLOv5** and I decided to give it a try.
-It has a simple function that recognizes the objects in a picture and it returns the pictur with the bounding boxes and the name of the objects.
-Here you have a couple of examples:
+This practice arose from my curiosity after reading about YOLOv5 in a machine learning blog, so I decided to give it a try.
+It features a simple function that identifies objects in a picture and returns the image with bounding boxes and the names of the objects.
+Here are a couple of examples:

 <div style="display: flex;">